4981Team1/mobile_voting_machine_frontend/README.md

 # Voting Machine Mobile Client
-## How to run Android app on your phone and emulator
+## How to run Android app on your phone and/or emulator
 1. We used a Windows computer and Android Studio to develop the app.
 2. To test this out, you can either use an Android emulator or a real Android phone.
 3. Make sure the Android Studio is installed on your computer successfully.
 You can go to the official website to download the latest compatible version.